nsg21/interlace/README.md

-Asynchronous interlaced update of a canvas element in javascript
+Non blocking interlaced update of a canvas element in javascript
 ================================================================

 Problem description